googleforgames/open-saves/docs/development.md

 ## IDE Support

-Triton is a standard Go project so any IDE that understands that should work.
+Open Saves is a standard Go project so any IDE that understands that should work.
 We use [Go Modules](https://github.com/golang/go/wiki/Modules) which is a relatively new feature in Go so make sure the IDE you are using was built around Summer 2019.
 The latest version of